GVM the Groovy enVironment Manager

 $ gvm version

-Although configuration is very limited at the moment, the list of configurable items will grow as required.
+Although configuration is limited at the moment, the list of configurable items will grow as required.
 Configuration can be found in the

 .gvm/etc/config file.
 Currently the following is configurable: